saad-lahlali/saad-lahlali.github.io/_playlists/2012-03-01-playlist-1-copy-3.md

 ---

 **Genre:** Epic Orchestral / Film Score \\
-**Why it fits:** This playlist is for the final step: synthesizing all your work into your PhD thesis.
-This task demands a soundtrack that feels equally grand and momentous.
-Epic orchestral scores provide that sense of scale, journey, and emotional weight, making you feel like the hero at the end of their quest as you weave your projects into a cohesive narrative.\\
+**Why it fits:** You've reached the final boss: your thesis.
+To get through it, you need to feel like a hero.
+This music gives a serious, emotional feeling to your work, making it seem like finishing each chapter is a huge victory.
+It helps you believe that even fixing your references is a heroic act, like in a movie.
+You are the main character, and this is your theme song.\\
 **Artist Suggestions:** Hans Zimmer, John Williams, Ramin Djawadi.